Jingning-Zhang/PROSPER_analysis/README.md

 **PROSPER** is a command line tool based on R programming language.
 It is a powerful multi-ancestry PRS method that jointly models GWAS summary statistics from multiple populations by penalized regression and ensemble approach to improve the performance in minority populations.

-Preprint manuscript will be put online very soon.
-Please contact Jingning Zhang (jingningzhang238@gmail.com) for citation.
+Preprint manuscript is released at https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10055041/.
+The peer-reviewed publication will be available soon.
+Please contact Jingning Zhang (jingningzhang238@gmail.com) if you have any questions regarding the citation.

 ## Directory Description